Why Repeating the Same Thing in Class Blocks Your Students' Brains

 Which sensory channels am I activating?

-Am I over-relying on lectures and spoken repetition to deliver a concept, or am I actively breaking up monotony by blending hands-on tasks, visuals, and challenges?
+Am I over-relying on oral insistence to deliver a concept, or am I actively breaking up monotony by combining dynamics, images, and challenges?

 The Neuroscience Verdict